hdShang/arxiv-daily/README.md

 ### What the workflow does:
 1. ✅ Check out the repo, install Python deps
-2. ✅ Run `main.py` to fetch today's arXiv papers and call OpenAI API for Chinese summaries
+2. ✅ Run `main.py` to fetch today's arXiv papers and call DeepSeek API for Chinese summaries
 3. ✅ Run `build_page.py` to regenerate the `docs/` site
 4. ✅ Commit and push changes automatically